Lost on how to get your online directory business out of the depths of page 13 in search results?

 Add Shop Tab to Restaurant Listing

-How can users add a listing, sign up as vendors and create menu items to sell
+How can users add a listing, sign up as vendors, and create menu items to sell

-To allow users to signup as vendors and access the vendor’s dashboard after their vendor application is approved, you’ll have to create two links, “Vendors Registration” and “Vendors Dashboard,” and add them anywhere on your website.
+To allow users to sign up as vendors and access the vendor’s dashboard after their vendor application is approved, you’ll have to create two links, “Vendors Registration” and “Vendors Dashboard,” and add them anywhere on your website.

 add vendor registration and dashboard